-BOBP-IGO and FISH Safety Foundation (FSF) entered into an MOU to develop an Al-enabled accident data management system for improving the status of accident reporting in the marine fisheries sector in this region.
-Marine fisheries is among the riskiest occupations in the world, recording over 100,000 deaths annually.
+BOBP-IGO and FISH Safety Foundation (FSF) have entered into an MOU to develop an AI-enabled accident data management system for improving the status of accident reporting in the marine fisheries sector in this region.
+Marine fisheries are among the riskiest occupations in the world, recording over 100,000 deaths annually.
 However, systematic accident reporting remains a challenge, especially in developing countries and the small-scale fisheries sector, such as the Bay of Bengal region.
 The collaboration between BOBP IGO and FSF would aid in building regional capacity for ensuring that accidents in the sea are diligently recorded, analyzed, and used as a basis for improvising preventive measures in the future.
 FSF is an international non-profit organization based in New Zealand, that works with FAO, IMO, ILO, and other international inter-governmental and non-governmental organizations.

-BOB Working Group on GBF initiated during SOI Regional Workshop The Secretariat of the Convention on Biological Diversity (CBD), in partnership with the Ministry of Oceans and Fisheries of the Republic of Korea and the National Biodiversity Institute of Korea, convened the Sustainable Ocean Initiative (SOI) Regional Capacity-building Workshop for East, South, and South-East Asia during 05-08, September 2023, in Seoul, Republic of Korea.
+BOB Global Biodiversity Framework Working Group (BOB-GBF WG) The Secretariat of the Convention on Biological Diversity (CBD), in partnership with the Ministry of Oceans and Fisheries of the Republic of Korea and the National Biodiversity Institute of Korea, convened the Sustainable Ocean Initiative (SOI) Regional Capacity-building Workshop for East, South, and South-East Asia during 05-08, September 2023, in Seoul, Republic of Korea.
 The workshop had the primary focus of addressing the capacity-building needs of developing countries in the region, aligning national activities with the objectives and targets outlined in the Kunming-Montreal Global Biodiversity Framework (KM-GBF), which COP-15 adopted in December 2022.
 The participants included Heads of the Regional Fishery Bodies (RFBs) and Regional Seas Organizations (RSOs) and representatives from the countries of this region.
 Dr. P. Krishnan, Director, BOBP-IGO, co-chaired the sessions.
 During his presentation, Dr. Krishnan provided an overview of the current state of marine fisheries in South and Southeast Asia and the challenges related to the sustainable management of fisheries resources in the region.
 He highlighted the need for close coordination between RSOs and RFBs and among the member countries.

-BOBP-IGO has committed to collaborating with the representatives from Bangladesh, India, Maldives, and Sri Lanka to form a BOB Global Biodiversity Framework Working Group (BOB-GBF WG), which would serve as a platform for experience and knowledge sharing in mainstreaming fisheries in National Biodiversity Strategies and Action Plans (NBSAP) of respective countries, and in initiatives taken by the countries related to Other Effects Convervation Measures (OECM).
+BOBP-IGO has committed to collaborating with the representatives from Bangladesh, India, Maldives, and Sri Lanka to form a BOB Global Biodiversity Framework Working Group (BOB-GBF WG), which would serve as a platform for experience and knowledge sharing in mainstreaming fisheries in National Biodiversity Strategies and Action Plans of respective countries.